pramodkoujalagi/Depression-Detection-Digital-Assistant-RoBERTa/README.md

 ## Features ✨

 - **Quick Analysis**: Input text and get instant feedback on potential depression indicators.
-- **User-Friendly Interface**: Intuitive design for seamless user experience.
+- **User-Friendly Interface**: Simplistic design for seamless user experience.
 - **State-of-the-Art Technology**: Powered by advanced machine learning models for accurate predictions.

 ## How it Works 🧠